Neural timescales from a computational perspective: Mechanistic models of timescales in the brain

-Recurrent inhibition also plays an important part in forming network-mediated neural timescales.
-Strong inhibitory-to-inhibitory connections allow for slow neural timescales required for working memory maintenance in a recurrent network model\cite{kim_strong_2021}.
-Moreover, in a detailed biophysical model of excitatory and inhibitory neurons, inhibition controls the stability and transitions of metastable states, giving rise to slow timescales\cite{fontanier_inhibitory_2022}.
-In this model, the full shape of neural autocorrelations in frontal areas is explained by a combination of cellular (i.e., after-hyperpolarization potassium and inhibitory GABA-B conductance) and network mechanisms.
-In addition, recurrent inhibition together with membrane and synaptic time constants can account for distinct temporal dynamics in spiking activity and LFP\cite{safavi_uncovering_2023}.
+Negative feedback through recurrent inhibition also contributes to shaping neural timescales.
+Strong inhibitory-to-inhibitory connections can generate the slow timescales necessary for working memory in recurrent network models \cite{kim_strong_2021}.
+In detailed biophysical models of excitatory and inhibitory neurons, inhibition regulates the stability and transitions of metastable states, producing slow timescales \cite{fontanier_inhibitory_2022}.
+In these models, the full autocorrelation profile of frontal activity is captured by a combination of cellular mechanisms (e.g., after-hyperpolarization potassium currents and GABA-B conductances) and network interactions.
+Furthermore, recurrent inhibition, together with membrane and synaptic time constants, can explain the distinct temporal dynamics observed in spiking activity and LFP signals \cite{safavi_uncovering_2023}.

-Overall, computational modeling results have implicated a combination of synaptic, cellular, and network mechanisms to be partially responsible for the emergence of diverse neural timescales in the brain and across different modalities.
-While some of these mechanisms have found empirical support, either via testing different model predictions with experiments\cite{chaudhuri_large-scale_2015,fontanier_inhibitory_2022,zeraati_intrinsic_2022,kim_strong_2021} or through direct measurements and perturbations of the relevant physiological properties\cite{azouz_cellular_1999}, and indirect and post-hoc correlations of neural timescales against, e.g., expression of ion channel and synaptic receptor genes (e.g.,\cite{duarte_synaptic_2017,gao_neuronal_2020}), continued interaction between computational predictions and experimental measurements will further shed light on the mechanistic factors underlying variations in intrinsic neural timescales.